xybytes/xybytes.github.io/_posts/2024-11-05-Azure-Application-Proxy-Hijacking.markdown

 ![screenshot]({{site.baseurl}}/assets/images/Azure_Application_Proxy_Hijacking/external_domain.png)

-Having established the application endpoint and with our connector fully operational, we can now proceed to analyze the TLS traffic using Burp Suite.

-Initially, upon the connector's registration, a login request is sent to Azure.
-In response, a JWT is received.
-This token is essential for authenticating subsequent requests to the cloud.
+Now that we have the application endpoint and our connector is healthy, we can start analyzing the TLS traffic with Burp Suite.
+First, when registering the connector, a login request is sent to Azure.
+We get a JWT in return.
+This token is essential to authenticating further requests to the cloud.

 ```http
 POST /76515347-005a-4ad9-b56e-0440219d98f8/oauth2/v2.0/token HTTP/1.1